sasoryhaf91/MissclimatePy/README.md

 pip install -e ".[dev]"
 ```

-Once a PyPI release is available, installation will be simply:
+Once a PyPI release is available, installation will be as simple as:

 ```bash
 pip install missclimatepy